kdlabs-org/kdn-sdk/README.md

 - **Support**: Join our [Discord](https://discord.gg/kdlabs) or follow us on [Twitter](https://twitter.com/kd_labs) for the latest updates and support.
 - **Changelog**: Refer to the [CHANGELOG](./CHANGELOG.md) for a detailed history of updates and changes.

----

-By integrating the KadenaNames SDK into your projects, you enhance the usability and accessibility of your dApps, making blockchain interactions smoother and more intuitive for your users.
-Happy developing!